Contributing#

 sudo apt-get update && sudo apt-get install cmake build-essential libjemalloc-dev g++-12 gcc-12 # Ubuntu

-brew install libomp llvm # MacOS
+brew install libomp llvm # macOS

 Using modern syntax, this is how you build and run the test suite: